Franklin Covey Co. (FC) Stock Analysis

 Should investors consider FC overvalued or undervalued right now?

-Valuing Franklin Covey Co.
-(FC) requires multiple metrics.
-Analysts target $25.00 (+9%) — near fair value.
+Franklin Covey Co.
+(FC) has no trailing P/E available here, so lean on price-to-sales and cash flow in the Financials tab.
+Analysts target $25.00 (+25%) — upside seen.
 Compare P/E, P/S, and EV/EBITDA against sector peers for a full view.

 Before investing in Franklin Covey Co.
-(FC), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) what Wall Street analysts recommend and their price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).
+(FC), research these four areas: (1) the company's revenue model and competitive position (see Company Overview), (2) financial health through revenue growth, margins, and cash flow (see MoonshotScore), (3) analyst consensus ratings and price targets (see Analyst tab), and (4) specific risk factors that could impact the stock (see Risk Factors section).

 Disclaimer: This content is for informational purposes only and does not constitute investment advice.
 Always do your own research and consult a financial advisor.